Isuzu Forward

-The Isuzu Forward (Japanese: いすゞ・フォワード, Isuzu Fowādo) (also known as the Isuzu F-Series) is a line of medium-duty commercial vehicles manufactured by Isuzu since 1970, following the earlier TY model which occupied the same slot in the market.
+The Isuzu Forward (Japanese: いすゞ・フォワード, Isuzu Fowādo) (also known as the Isuzu F-Series) is a line of medium-to-heavy-duty commercial vehicles manufactured by Isuzu since 1970, following the earlier TY model which occupied the same slot in the market.
 All F-series trucks are cab over designs and the cabin comes fully built from the factory.
 Most models come with a diesel engine; but, some markets get CNG derivatives as well.
 The F-series is available a variety of cab styles, engines, 4WD or 2WD depending on the market it is sold.
 While Isuzu's main plant is in Japan, these trucks are locally assembled from CKD kits in numerous countries.

 Most mid-size and big-size models of the truck are distinguishable by a front 'Forward' badge; but the common Isuzu badge is usually used on the rear.
-Confusingly, the smaller Isuzu Elf has been sold as the "GMC Forward" in the United States and other markets.
+Confusingly, the smaller Isuzu Elf (N-Series) has been sold as the "GMC Forward" in the United States and other markets.

 The Isuzu Forward is among the commercial grade trucks used by the Japan Ground Self-Defense Force for rear line duties.

 Isuzu TY (predecessor)

 Isuzu released the 4 t TY-series in May 1966.
 This semi-cabover design was Isuzu's first medium-duty truck.
 The original engine fitted was the D370, a 3644 cc inline-six diesel engine with 100 PS.
 The types were TY20, TY30, and TY40 depending on the length of the chassis.
-The first engine was later changed to the 3988 cc D400 engine with 102 PS, accompanied by a change in model codes to TY21/31/41.
+That engine was later replaced by the 3988 cc D400 engine with 102 PS, accompanied by a change in model codes to TY21/31/41.
 In August 1967 two 3.5 t models, TY31(S) and TY41(S), were added.
 There was also an extra long wheelbase model (available with an extended cab) called the TY51.
 The TY range received a light facelift in March 1968, including a redesigned grille.